HumanCellAtlas/dcp-community/rfcs/text/0000-planning-for-the-dcp.md

 #### Refinement and ZenHub Pipelines

-New items appear in the ZenHub *New* pipeline and MUST be triaged into the *Product Backlog* pipeline, the *Icebox* pipeline, or the *Closed* pipeline.
+New items in the *dcp* repo appear in the ZenHub *New* pipeline and MUST be triaged into the *Product Backlog* pipeline, the *Icebox* pipeline, or the *Closed* pipeline.

-The ZenHub *Product Backlog* pipeline is the DCP product backlog which is ordered during Refinement.
+The ZenHub *Product Backlog* pipeline is the top-level DCP product backlog which is ordered during Refinement.

 The ZenHub *Icebox* pipeline SHOULD be used with great constraint in the *dcp* repo.
 It's not a pipeline for avoiding hard decisions during Refinement.
 It's intended to document potential *futures* from the DCP roadmap.
 Individual component repo(s) MAY use the *Icebox* pipeline in a manner of their own choosing.

 No issues in the *dcp* repo MUST be assigned to the *Epic* pipeline.
-It will also be hidden in the dashboard.
 Individual component repo(s) MAY use the *Epic* pipeline in a manner of their own choosing.

 ### Sprint Planning